-Consider the presence of lethality factors and the risks these pose to the mother and her children.
+Consider the presence of high risk of lethality factors and the risks these pose to the mother and her children.

 The family is experiencing a high degree of stress

 Research indicates that increased stress for a family (and parent) increases the likelihood of future harm for a child.